Waikato/wekaDeeplearning4j/docs/index.md

   url = "http://www.sciencedirect.com/science/article/pii/S0950705119301789",
   publisher={Elsevier}
 }
 ```

 ## Contributing
 Contributions are always welcome.
 If you want to contribute to the project, check out our [contribution guide](https://github.com/Waikato/wekaDeeplearning4j/blob/master/CONTRIBUTING.md).

 ### Future Work
-Future work on WekaDeeplearning4j will include transfer learning, network weight and activation visualization, and support for multiple embeddings as input channels for textual data.
+Future work on WekaDeeplearning4j will include network weight and activation visualization, and support for multiple embeddings as input channels for textual data.